DefenderOfBasic/notebook/source/content/Reviews/Sam Senchal - God Conjecture.md

 > This is not an attempt to prove God's existence through physics—such a proof would violate the very epistemic boundaries we are describing.

 There's probably a metaphor here to explain it, but it's like, one model is "bigger" than the other?
 You can see how physics fits in a world where God exists, but you can't "see" God from inside the physics world.
-Like a
+Like a piece of software that cannot "see" the hardware it is running on?

 ----